isralduke/thatbook/18-job.md

 #### The Visit of Job’s Friends

-<a name="2:11">2:11</a> When Job’s three friends heard about all this calamity that had happened to him, each of them came from his own country—Eliphaz the Temanite, Bildad the Shuhite, and Zophar the Naamathite.
+<a name="2:11">2:11</a> When Job’s three friends heard about all this calamity that had happened to him, each of them came from his own country — Eliphaz the Temanite, Bildad the Shuhite, and Zophar the Naamathite.
 They met together to come to show grief for him and to console him. <a name="2:12">2:12</a> But when they gazed intently from a distance but could not recognize him, they began to weep loudly.
 Each of them tore his robes, and they threw dust into the air over their heads. <a name="2:13">2:13</a> Then they sat down with him on the ground for seven days and seven nights, yet no one spoke a word to him, for they saw that his pain was very great.

 ## II.
 Job’s Dialogue With His Friends (<a>3:1-27:33</a>)